olinbg/olinbg.com/content/articles/Python/2016_08_07_python-and-flask-hello-world.md

 Series: Python and Flask
 Status: published

-*NOTE: I'm picking up Flask as a learning exercise, so this post is the first in a series.*

 Python has a number of capable web frameworks, with [Django](https://www.djangoproject.com/) being the larger / "batteries included" option of the, and [Flask](http://flask.pocoo.org/) being the smaller / "assembly required" choice.
 As with many projects in Python, I start with the [Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/scenarios/web/).
 Here are two quotes from the site on picking a web framework:

 > The majority of new Python web applications today are built with Django.